Words of Encouragement for Nurses

 “We are sending love and support,” Cardillo said.
 “Nurse leaders and colleagues are out there sharing their outstanding work and sacrifices, including putting themselves and their families at risk, with other people on social media and [talking] to the media and politicians.”

 Some nurses are renting apartments and motel rooms to avoid bringing the virus home to their family members.
 They are making tremendous sacrifices, she said.

-This crisis will end.
 “This crisis, although protracted, is temporary, and it will come to an end,” Cardillo said.
 “There will be lessons learned to carry with us, to make things better next time.”

-You are making a difference.
 Cardillo emphasized, “We are health care professionals and experts.
 Our skills, knowledge, innovation, compassion and leadership have never been needed more.”

 You can do this.
 Nurses are positioned to manage, treat and bring the crisis under control.
 Cardillo relayed a quote from Joan of Arc, which holds true for today’s nurses.
 It is “I am not afraid…I was born to do this.”

 Staying positively focused remains important during times of trouble and challenge, Cardillo said.
 One way to do that is to use daily positive affirmations, such as saying, “I can do this,” “I am strong and powerful.”
 Take it one patient at a time.

 “This does not mean we are all-powerful, that’s not it at all,” Cardillo related.
 “These are things to help us push through this crisis.
 Minute to minute sometimes.
 Words have power, and they can give us the extra push we need.”

 Several books and card decks, including from Cardillo, offer daily affirmations.

 Cardillo recommends an affirmation from the meditation community: “I am safe, I am well, I am at peace.”
 Nurses can repeat that over and over, any time day or night.